 Consumer and Business Services regulate raffles through the Collections for Charitable Purposes Act 1939 (SA).
 If you are a not-for-profit organisation in South Australia, you will also have to comply with the Lottery and Gaming Act 1936 (SA).

 If you are collecting money for a charitable purpose, then you will need to have a licence through Consumer and Business Services under sections 6 and 6A.
 However, if you are conducting entertainment for a charitable purpose, then you will need to apply for a section 7 licence instead.

 South Australia also divides raffles into different categories for community organisations.
 Community organisations should have at least ten members, a management committee and a written constitution.
 However, you only need to apply for a permit for a major lottery where the total prize pool exceeds $5,000.

 The Tasmanian Liquor and Gaming Commission regulates minor gaming which includes conducting raffles.
 If you want to hold a raffle, you will need to submit an application for a minor gaming permit as well as an Individual Activity Notification form.
 The permit is valid for 12 or 24 months, and you must complete the notification form each time you conduct a raffle.

 The Commission may not require you to get a minor permit if they declare your raffle to be exempt.
 The Commission may declare your raffle to be exempt if the total prize pool value is less than $5,000.

 In Western Australia, the Department of Racing, Gambling and Liquor regulates raffle laws under the Gaming and Wagering Commission and the Gaming and Wagering Commission Act 1987 (WA).
 You will need a permit or approval unless the:

 - raffle is for members, guests or people who work as part of your organisation and the ticket sales and prize declarations take place within eight days, and the maximum value of the prize does not exceed $1,000;

-- The raffle is for members, guests or people who work as part of your organisation and the organisation conducts the lottery on the same day as ticket sales, and the aggregate value of prizes is not more than $2,000; or
+- raffle is for members, guests or people who work as part of your organisation and the organisation conducts the lottery on the same day as ticket sales, and the aggregate value of prizes is not more than $2,000; or